-Repair spalled brick paving, at last.
+Repair spalled brick paving at last.

 Dinner w/Amanda and Greg.

-Note on Narrative Technique.
+Narrative Technique.
 Almost all real writers ignore or never even notice the various dogmata of “creative writing” teachers (for instance show-don’t-tell, or keep-POV-pure), and Richard Wright (Native Son) is another triumphant instance.
 I’ve never read anything like this.
 As reader you join together with the author in the project, you sit beside him, the author himself, while he explains his character at length, thinking things about his character you wouldn’t dare to, sustaining an objective psychologist’s analytic rude stare at the behavior of his young criminal.
 It’s amazing.
-This author is a real discovery, cold-hearted analyst, a heart of ice.
+Richard Wright is a real discovery, cold-hearted analyst, a heart of ice.

 * * * *